pingcap/tidb-lightning/docs/en_US/02-Deployment.md

         # The listening port for metrics gathering.
 Should be open to the monitoring servers.
         tidb_lightning_pprof_port: 10089

-        # The file path tidb-lightning will read the mydumper SQL dump from.
+        # The file path tidb-lightning reads the mydumper SQL dump from.
         data_source_dir: "{{ deploy_dir }}/mydumper"
         ```